MekhG/E-Commerce-Funnel-Analysis/README.md

 The project replicates real-world **product and marketing analytics workflows**, combining SQL analysis, exploratory analysis in Excel, and interactive dashboarding using Power BI.

+A detailed presentation with insights and recommendations is presented through Ecommerce Funnel Analysis From Clicks to Conversion pdf

 ---
 # 📈 Dashboard Preview